 LDC Reference: Chapter 25-2, Subch.
 B, Div.
 5 Subject Code Criteria Additional Tier Two Requirements the Holdsworth Center Meets or Exceeds Open Space Provides open space at least 10% above the requirements of Section 2.3.1.A.
 (Minimum Requirements).
 Alternatively, within the urban roadway boundary established in Figure 2 of Subchapter E of Chapter 25-2 (Design Standards and Mixed Use), provide for proportional enhancements to existing or planned trails, parks, or other recreational common open space in consultation with the Director of the Parks and Recreation Department.
 Provides open space at least 10% above the requirements of Section 2.3.1.A.
 (Minimum Requirements).
-Alternatively, within the urban roadway boundary established in Figure 2 of Subchapter E of Chapter 25-2 (Design Standards and Mixed Use), provide for proportional enhancements to existing or planned trails, parks, or other recreational common open space in consultation with the Director of the Parks and Recreation Per Section 2.3.1.A, a minimum of 20% open space is required for non-residential tracts.
+Alternatively, within the urban roadway boundary established in Figure 2 of Subchapter E of Chapter 25-2 (Design Standards and Mixed Use), provide for proportional enhancements to existing or planned trails, parks, or other recreational common open space in consultation with the Director of the Parks and Recreation Per Section 2.3.1.A, a minimum of 20% open space io required for non-residential fracts.
 The Holdsworth Center will provide 55% open space not including detention or filtration areas.
-Filtration areas.
-Chapter Alternatively, within the urban roadway boundary filtration areas.
-Figure 2 of Subchapter E of Chapter 25-2 Department.
+[Iltration areas.]
+[Iltration areas.]
+[Iltration areas.]
+[Iltration areas.]
+[Intration areas.]
+[I

 LDC Reference: Chapter 25-2, Subch.
 B, Div.
-5 Subject Code Requirement The Holdsworth Center Meets or Exceeds the PUD Requirements As Follows: Environment / Drainage Complies with current code instead of asserting The Holdsworth Center will compentitlement to follow older code provisions by application grandfathered development rights.
+5 Subject Code Requirement The Holdsworth Center Meets or Exceeds the PUD Requirements As Follows: Environment / Drainage Complies with current code instead of asserting The Holdsworth Center will compentitlement to follow older code provisions by application grandfathered development rights of law or agreement.
 The Holdsworth Center will comply with current code and is not asserting and grandfathered development rights.
-W y code.
+98 Provides water quality controls superior to those otherwise required by code.
 There are currently no water quality controls for the site or offsite drainage area.
-The Holdsworth Center will utilize innovative water quality controls outlined in the City Environmental Criteria Manual (Green Stormwater Quality Infrastructure) for 2 Uses green water quality controls as described in the Environmental Criteria Manual to treat at least 50 percent of the water quality volume required by code.
+The Holdsworth Center will utilize innovative water quality controls outlined in the City Environmental Criteria Manual (Green Stormwater Quality Infrastructure) for development. %.
 Uses green water quality controls as described in the Environmental Criteria Manual to treat at least 50 percent of the water quality volume required by code.
-Provides water quality treatment for currently untreated, Geveloped off-site areas of at least 10 acres in size. development.
-The Holdworth Center will provide water quality for currently untreated, developed off site areas of at least 10 acres.
-Reduces impervious cover by five percent below the maximum otherwise allowed by code or includes off-site measures that lower overall impervious cover within the same watershed by five percent below that allowed by code.
+There are currently no water quality controls for the site or offsite drainage area, and this project will utilize innovative water quality controls outlined in the City Environmental Criteria Manual (Green Stormwater Quality Infrastructure) for development.
+Provides water quality treatment for currently untreated, developed off-site areas of at least 10 acres in size.
+The Holdworth Center will provide water quality for currently untreated, developed off site areas of at least 10 acres. · Reduces impervious cover by five percent below the maximum otherwise allowed by code or includes off-site measures that lower overall impervious cover within the same watershed by five percent below that allowed by code.
 Provides minimum 50-foot setback for at least 50 percent of all unclassified waterways with a drainage area of 32 acres.
-23 Provides volumetric flood detention as described in the Drainage Criteria Manual.
-7 Provides drainage upgrades to off-site drainage infrastructure that does not meet current criteria in the Drainage or Environmental Criteria Manuals, such as storm drains and culverts that provide a public benefit.
+Provides volumetric flood detention as described in the Drainage Criteria Manual. ř.
+Provides drainage upgrades to off-site drainage infrastructure that does not meet current criteria in the Drainage or Environmental Criteria Manuals, such as storm drains and culverts that provide a public benefit.